 Funfetti Cake Mix Cookies

 Funfetti Cake Mix Cookies are a simple yet delicious cookie recipe.
-With fun colorful sprinkles in the batter and M&M candy, kids will love these cookies!
+This moist soft cake-like cookie uses boxed cake mix and has fun colorful sprinkles and M&M candy in the batter.

-This confetti cookies recipe calls for a cake-mix, delighting those that don’t have the time nor care for making homemade cookies from scratch.
+This confetti cake mix cookies recipe calls for a cake-mix, delighting those that don’t have the time nor care for making homemade cookies from scratch.

 Ingredients Required

-You’ll need just a few simple ingredients to make these easter funfetti cookies.
-The full detailed instructions are on the printable recipe card below.
+You’ll need just a few simple ingredients to make these easy funfetti cookies which cookies made with boxed cake mix.
+Here are the key takeaways.

 How to Make Funfetti Cake Mix Cookies